1993: von der Heydt

 By showing monkeys optical illusions and recording the response of brain cells, the research team found that cerebral cells in an area at the back of the head called the prestriate cortex can fill in the gaps, anticipating a complete object.

 These cells, which "fire" when the eye is shown a contrasting object at a certain orientation - a tilted white bar on a black background, for example, will fire also in the same way if there are gaps in the bar.
 Cells at a lower level in the visual system, however, did not fire.

-One purpose, he explains, is that "the system wants to have something that is constant."
+One purpose, he explained, is that "the system wants to have something that is constant."
 If, for example, you look at a car driving away, there may be parts of the car's contour that don't stand out because of changes in lighting.
 But your perception tells you that the car is still intact.
-Constancy, von der Heydt says, keeps the world a reasonable place.
+Constancy, von der Heydt said, keeps the world a reasonable place.

 "Another purpose," he said, "is 3-D perception.
 We see the world in three dimensions, although our eyes receive only two dimensional images.
 When this happens, information from near and distant objects gets jumbled in the brain at the lower levels of the visual system, closer to the eye where sensory information enters."

 "Higher centers in the brain sort out this jumble to produce a 3-D representation," he explained.
 "The question has been how far up in the visual system this occurs."

 Researchers once thought perception was strictly a higher brain function.
 Now it appears that certain perceptions, such as illusory contours, may be "wired" at a lower level.
 "These studies of perception are a gate to understanding brain function in general," said von der Heydt.
 "We get closer to understanding thought this way."